-The City attempts to maintain a current and comprehensive list of agencies, organizations and other stakeholders and invited representatives from each entity to participate in the planning process at multiple points in the planning process.
+The City attempts to maintain a current and comprehensive list of agencies, organizations and other stakeholders and invited representatives from each entity to participate in the planning process at multiple points.
 If an agency did not attend meetings or participate in surveys, it was done so by the agency's choice.

-If an agency or organization was not consulted and would like to be included in the City's list of stakeholders, the agency or organization may contact the CDBG Project Specialist at (909) 350-6625.
+If an agency or organization was not consulted and would like to be included in the City's list of stakeholders, the agency or organization may contact the CDBG Project Specialist at (909) 350-6786.